Health Information and Tools > Patient Care Handouts > Barky cough in children (Croup): HEAL

 Dexamethasone (Steroid syrup)

-• If cool air is not effective at helping your child’s breathing, your child may need a medication called ‘Dexamethasone’
+• If cool air is not effective at helping your child’s breathing, your child may need a medicine called Dexamethasone.

 • Dexamethasone is a steroid syrup that helps reduce the swelling in the airways.
-The medication usually starts to work 3 to 4 hours after your child takes it, and continues working for 1 to 2 days
+The medicine usually starts to work 3 to 4 hours after your child takes it, and continues working for 1 to 2 days.

 Inhaled Epinephrine

-• Your child breathes in the medication through a mask, and the epinephrine works in a few minutes to reduce swelling in the airway and lasts about four hours
+• Your child breathes in the medicine through a mask, and the epinephrine works in a few minutes to reduce swelling in the airway and lasts about 4 hours.

-• If your child is unwell enough to require inhaled epinephrine, they are usually watched in the Emergency Department for several hours.
-Some children require more than one dose of the medication
+• If your child is unwell enough to require inhaled epinephrine, they will be watched in the Emergency Department for several hours.
+Some children require more than 1 dose of the medicine.

 How Can I Prevent It From Spreading?

-• Croup is contagious – your child should be kept away from daycare/school as long as they have a fever and barky cough
+• Croup is contagious – your child should be kept away from daycare or school as long as they have a fever and barky cough.

-• Keep your child away from young babies (less than three months) for as long as you can while they are coughing
+• Keep your child away from young babies (less than 3 months) for as long as you can while they are coughing.

 When To Get Help